sigmaSd/Eltrafico/README.md

 Choose your limits then confirm with set button

-Default unit is "probably" bytes, so what you probably want is to specify the unit, exmp: "200kbps"
+Default unit is "probably" bytes, so what you probably want is to specify the unit, exp: "200kbps"

 # Current State
 Works on my pc (TM)